Nanguage/oneFace/docs/index.md

 # oneFace

-oneFace is a library for automatically generating multiple interfaces(CLI, GUI, WebGUI) from a callable Python object.
+oneFace is a Python library for automatically generating multiple interfaces(CLI, GUI, WebGUI) from a callable Python object.

 ```Python
 from oneface import one, Arg